 As a matter of fact, Montenegro is that country where you want to get out and travel all over it.
 The country is compact and has excellent infrastructure.
 And to help you get inspired, I have another post with the best day tours from Kotor.
 The list includes organized tours as well as trips that you can go on independently.

 What to Do in Kotor From a Cruise Ship

-I know that cruise ships usually stop in Kotor for 6-12 hours.
+Cruise ships usually stop in Kotor for 6-12 hours.
 This is enough time to have a quick tour of the city and see the main attractions.

 Among all the sightseeing spots I mentioned in this post, I would love to highlight only a few for those who are visiting Kotor from a cruise ship.